Parks & Facilities

 Click here for directions

-Susan A. Puent Educational Services Building
+Susan A. Puent Educational Building

 The Puent Building was the park district’s first facility.
 The building was purchased in the early 1970’s from the American Legion.
 This building acted as the administration office and pre-school as well as the site for a majority of the park district programs.
 In 1995 when the park district purchased the Founders Center, the Puent Building became the home of an expanded pre-school program.
 Today more than 125 children ages 2 ½ - 5 years old are enrolled in our pre-school program.
 The Puent Building is named after Susan A. Puent who was the Director of the Pre-School and a teacher for 12 years.
 Her hard work and dedication contributed to the growth and success of the Frankfort Park District’s Pre-School program.
 For more information on the pre-school program you can visit the Programs section of the web site.
+The Puent Building is located at 400 W. Nebraska Street.

-Grand Prairie School
+Grand Prairie Elementary School

 Grand Prairie Elementary School is the home of Kindergarten, 1st, and 2nd grade students along with the administration office for School District 157-C. The School was originally constructed in 1996 and due to the rapid growth of Frankfort an addition including a new gym and additional classrooms was completed in 2002.
 The park district uses Grand Prairie Elementary School for Prairie Care before and after school program and youth athletic programs including volleyball, basketball, and indoor soccer.
+Grand Prairie Elementary School is located at 10480 W. Nebraska Strret.

 Click here for directions